Learn About Your Pets and Their Health

 - Have you observed any regurgitation or vomiting, diarrhea or loose stools, or changes in water consumption or urination?

-- What color and consistency are your dog’s stools?
+- What colour and consistency are your dog’s stools?

 - Has your dog been spayed or neutered?